zendbit/nim_couchdbapi/README.md

 ```

 ### Get all databases in server
+Returns a list of all the databases in the CouchDB instance.

 - see https://docs.couchdb.org/en/latest/api/server/common.html#get--_all_dbs
 ```
 proc serverGetAllDbs*(self: CouchDb, descending: bool = false, startkey: JsonNode = nil, endkey: JsonNode = nil, skip: int = 0, limit: int = 0): Future[JsonNode] {.async.}